Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Validation and application

-Embedded-IC \citep{bourigault2016representation} embeds users into a latent space based on an assumption that the underlying spreading mechanism follows the IC model.
-The relative position in the latent space is then used to compute the diffusion probabilities between users.
+\textbf{Embedded-IC} \citep{bourigault2016representation} embeds users into a latent space based on the assumption that the underlying spreading mechanism follows the IC model.
+The relative positions of users in the latent space are then used to compute the diffusion probabilities between users.

-Topo-LSTM \citep{wang2017topological} explores the diffusion topology of cascades using a directed acyclic graph.
+\textbf{Topo-LSTM} \citep{wang2017topological} explores the diffusion topology of cascades using a directed acyclic graph.
 The graph is put into an LSTM-based model to generate topology-aware embeddings for users which are utilized for predicting nodes in a spreading.

-The performance comparison between the two models based on isolated data sets is reported in Tab. \ref{tab:MAP_other2}, in which MAP@k means the MAP values for different predicted cascades with length $k$.
-With the change in the data set and other parameters, the rank of their performance also changes.
-Hence, model evaluation by the traditional approach can not provide the full performance information of a model.
-It is not possible to draw a firm conclusion regarding which model is better than the other based on this evaluation method.
-Indeed, by filtering the data or choosing the right hyper-parameters, one can claim that Topo-LSTM outperforms Embedded-IC, or the opposite.

-The model performance characteristic curve overcomes the limitation of using isolated data sets.
-The performance curve based on synthetic data is shown in Fig. \ref{fig:other2_all}a.
-The scaling pattern holds for distinct types of prediction models, suggesting a universality of this pattern.
-The fitted curves of the two models suggest that Topo-LSTM is better than Embedded-IC in most instances, but the two models' performances can be indistinguishable when the data is less random.
-The model evaluation on empirical data also gives the same conclusion (Fig. \ref{fig:other2_all}b-d).
-When the prediction task is less challenging, Embedded-IC can make predictions as well as, or even better than what Topo-LSTM yields.

-Obviously, compared to the previous method of evaluating model performance using the mean average precision (MAP) metric on discrete data sets, the framework proposed in this paper provides a more comprehensive view of model performance across various levels of difficulty, as well as a more detailed understanding of the trade-offs involved in model selection.
-By taking into account the data randomness, the performance characteristic curve captures the complete performance profile of the model, thereby providing a more systematic and scientifically informed basis for model selection and evaluation.
+\textbf{FOREST} \citep{yang2019neural} uses GRU to combine the temporal feature and user embedding.
+It employs the structural context extraction strategy to learn the underlying social graph, which is then sent to an MLP layer with the output of GRU to predict the diffusion probability.

+\textbf{DCE} \citep{zhao2020deep} is an auto-encoder-based collaborative embedding model.
+It learns the node representations through cascade collaboration and node collaboration.
+Cascade collaboration captures the structural properties of nodes and the node collaboration captures the cascading context and cascading affinity.

+\textbf{Dydiff-vae} \citep{wang2021dydiff} takes a dynamic encoder to infer the user interest in the next time step according to recent stimuli and social influence.
+It uses a dual attentive decoder to combine information content and user features.
+The original model takes into account the information content, which is unknown in the task discussed here.
+To apply this model, we use random vectors as the embedding of information content.

+\textbf{MIDPMS} \citep{wang2023multiscale} models three types of features through the proposed minimal substitution neural network: information lifecycle, user preferences, and potential content expectations.
+It uses collaborative filtering to combine these features and predict information diffusion.
+Similar to the treatment of Dydiff-vae, random vectors are used as the embedding of information content.